T of C

 罨 yan occurs once, unpaired.

 When reciting seven character phrases it seems quite commeon to give each syllable almost equal duration but then pause one beat at the end of each line so the 7 syllables become 8 beats per line.
-Likewise, at least here, it seems natural to adjust the length of notes with the lyrics so that they can be recited or sung with a similar rhythm.
+Likewise, at least here, it seems natural to adjust the length of notes with the lyrics so that they can all be recited or sung with a similar rhythm.

 1.